mlswg/mls-protocol/draft-ietf-mls-protocol.md

-* Use the `confirmation_key` for the new epoch to compute the confirmation tag for this message, as described below, and verify that it is the same as the `confirmation_tag` field in the MLSContentAuthData object.
+* Use the `confirmation_key` for the new epoch to compute the confirmation tag for this message, as described below, and verify that it is the same as the `confirmation_tag` field in the GroupContentAuthData object.

 * If the above checks are successful, consider the new GroupContext object as the current state of the group.